smheidrich/non-go-terraform-provider-assessment/README.md

 the RPC protocol (a legacy option here is NetRPC, but gRPC should be used for new plugins).

-`$SERVER_CERT` should be replaced by a temporary certificate in the format described in the RPCPlugin spec, which will be used for TLS (see next step).
+`$SERVER_CERT` should be replaced by a temporary certificate in the [format described in the RPCPlugin spec][rpcpluginservercert] with the [necessary changes for go-plugin compatibility][rpcpluginhashiserver] applied (i.e., no padding).
+This certificate will be used for TLS (see next step).

 > 🛈 It should be pointed out that if the final `|$SERVER_CERT` is left out, Terraform will merrily try to connect to the plugin's RPC server anyway,